VinayMayavanshi13/CatalogueOfThings/README.md

 - [ ]  Wall Street and the Bolshevik Revolution: The Remarkable True Story of the American Capitalists Who Financed the Russian Communists -  Antony Sutton
 - [ ]  Wall Street and the Rise of Hitler - Antony Sutton
 - [ ]  Cat’s Cradle by Kurt Vonnegut
-- [ ]  The Psychedelic Explorer’s Guide by James Fadiman
+- [ ]  The Psychedelic Explorer’s Guide - James Fadiman
-- [ ]  The Adventures of Johnny Bunko by Daniel H. Pink
+- [ ]  The Adventures of Johnny Bunko - Daniel H. Pink
-- [ ]  So Good They Can’t Ignore You by Cal Newport
+- [ ]  So Good They Can’t Ignore You - Cal Newport
-- [ ]  Shantaram: A Novel by Gregory David Roberts
+- [ ]  Shantaram: A Novel - Gregory David Roberts
-- [ ]  Things Hidden Since the Foundation of the World by René Girard
+- [ ]  Things Hidden Since the Foundation of the World - René Girard
-- [ ]  As a Man Thinketh by James Allen
+- [ ]  As a Man Thinketh - James Allen
-- [ ]  The Spirit of St. Louis by Charles A.Lindbergh
+- [ ]  The Spirit of St. Louis - Charles A.Lindbergh
-- [ ]  The Man Who Sold the Moon and Orphans of the Sky by Robert Heinlein
+- [ ]  The Man Who Sold the Moon and Orphans of the Sky - Robert Heinlein
-- [ ]  Man’s Search for Meaning by Viktor E.Frankl
+- [ ]  Man’s Search for Meaning - Viktor E.Frankl
-- [ ]  The Fourth Turning by William Strauss
+- [ ]  The Fourth Turning - William Strauss
-- [ ]  Generations by William Strauss
+- [ ]  Generations - William Strauss
-- [ ]  The Singularity Is Near by Ray Kurzweil
+- [ ]  The Singularity Is Near - Ray Kurzweil
-- [ ]  The Everything Store: Jeff Bezos and the Age of Amazon by Brad Stone
+- [ ]  The Everything Store: Jeff Bezos and the Age of Amazon - Brad Stone
-- [ ]  The Rise of Superman by Steven Kotler
+- [ ]  The Rise of Superman - Steven Kotler
-- [ ]  Benjamin Franklin by Walter Isaacson
+- [ ]  Benjamin Franklin - Walter Isaacson
-- [ ]  Titan: The Life of John D. Rockefeller by Ron Cherow
+- [ ]  Titan: The Life of John D. Rockefeller - Ron Cherow
-- [ ]  How to Live by Sarah Bakewell
+- [ ]  How to Live - Sarah Bakewell
-- [ ]  The Fish That Ate the Whale: The Life and Times of America’s Banana King by Rich Cohen
+- [ ]  The Fish That Ate the Whale: The Life and Times of America’s Banana King -y Rich Cohen
-- [ ]  Tough Jews by Rich Cohen
+- [ ]  Tough Jews - Rich Cohen
 - [ ]  Edison – A Biography by Matthew Josephson
-- [ ]  Ulysses S. Grant: Triumph Over Adversity by Brooks D. Simpson
+- [ ]  Ulysses S. Grant: Triumph Over Adversity - Brooks D. Simpson
-- [ ]  The Control of Nature by John McPhee
+- [ ]  The Control of Nature - John McPhee
-- [ ]  Giving Good Weight by John McPhee
+- [ ]  Giving Good Weight - John McPhee
-- [ ]  What Makes Sammy Run? by Budd Schulberg
+- [ ]  What Makes Sammy Run? - Budd Schulberg
-- [ ]  The Artist’s Way – Morning Pages Journal by Julia Cameron
+- [ ]  The Artist’s Way – Morning Pages Journal - Julia Cameron
-- [ ]  Daily Rituals by Mason Currey
+- [ ]  Daily Rituals - Mason Currey
-- [ ]  The War of Art by Steven Pressfield
+- [ ]  The War of Art - Steven Pressfield
-- [ ]  Blue Ocean Strategy by W. Chan Kim
+- [ ]  Blue Ocean Strategy - W. Chan Kim
-- [ ]  Wilderness Essays by Epictitus
+- [ ]  Wilderness Essays - Epictitus
-- [ ]  The Black Swan: Second Edition: The Impact of the Highly Improbable Fragility by Nassim Nicholas Taleb
+- [ ]  The Black Swan: Second Edition: The Impact of the Highly Improbable Fragility - Nassim Nicholas Taleb
-- [ ]  Shogun by James Clavell
+- [ ]  Shogun - James Clavell
-- [ ]  One Hundred Years of Solitude by Gabriel Garcia Marquez and Gregory Rabassa
+- [ ]  One Hundred Years of Solitude - Gabriel Garcia Marquez and Gregory Rabassa
-- [ ]  The Painted Bird by Jerzy Kosinski
+- [ ]  The Painted Bird - Jerzy Kosinski
-- [ ]  Life Is Elsewhere by Milan Kundera
+- [ ]  Life Is Elsewhere - Milan Kundera
 - [ ]  The Tyranny of Merit - Michael J Sandel
 - [ ]  Quantum Mechanics The Theoretical Minimum - Leonard Susskind & Art Friedman
 - [ ]  I Contain Multitudes - Ed Yong